 The owner’s insurance does not cover your belongings.
 We strongly encourage you to obtain renter’s insurance to cover any damage to your personal property including but not limited to loss from fire, theft, flooding, or water damage caused by plumbing problems.

 We will be making periodic inspections at least once per year to protect both you and the owner.
 The inspection will take about thirty minutes to one hour.
 We are looking for signs of wear that could lead to more serious problems (water leaks, wood rot, etc.).
 Photos and video may be taken during the inspection.
 This inspection does not eliminate your responsibility to call us if you notice any problems with the property that require attention.

-If something in the unit breaks, call Stott Property Management at 254-5558.
+If something in the unit breaks, call Stott Property Management, LLC at 808-254-5558.
 If you call after hours or reach our answering machine, please leave your name, address, valid daytime phone number, and a brief description of the problem.
 We will get back to you no later than the next business day if you call after hours.

 In most cases, clogs and disposal jams are tenant caused and therefore your responsibility.
 If the damage is not tenant caused, then the owner will pay to fix the appliance or fixture.

 General maintenance (Replacing light bulbs, removing lint from the dryer filter, cleaning, etc.) is the tenant’s responsibility.

 Occasionally, some tenants will want to handle simple repairs themselves rather than schedule an appointment with a repair-person.
 Any reimbursements MUST be approved prior to starting the work.
 Please do not start any home improvement projects or repairs without getting our approval FIRST.
 Most owners will reimburse tenants for materials but rarely will tenants be paid for labor.

 The circuit breaker and fuses are designed to protect you in case of an electrical problem.
 Become familiar with the location and operation of these switches.